web-infra-dev/rsdoctor/packages/rspack-plugin/README.md

 ## Note

-This plugin is used by the `Rspack` repo to open Rsdoctor, [Quik Start](https://rsdoctor.dev/guide/start/quick-start).
+This plugin is used by the `Rspack` repo to open Rsdoctor, [Quick Start](https://rsdoctor.dev/guide/start/quick-start).

 Initialize the RsdoctorRspackPlugin in the [plugins](https://www.rspack.dev/config/plugins.html#plugins) of `rspack.config.js`: